Systematic Reward Gap Optimization for Mitigating VLM Hallucinations: Introduction

 However, existing methods for preference data curation often lack mechanisms for such deliberate reward gap optimization.
 For example, ranking-based methods~\cite{sun2024rlhf,yu2024rlaifv,zhang2024amp,li2024silkie} directly select $y_w$ and $y_l$ from potentially flawed model outputs without correcting underlying hallucinations.
 This may lead to low informativeness or insufficient reward gaps to penalize hallucinations, ultimately providing weak signals for learning an effective reward function.
 Alternatively, rewriting-based approaches, particularly those~\cite{zhao2023beyond,zhou2024aligning,xiao2024detecting} employing external ``black-box'' models like GPT-4V~\cite{openai2023gpt4v}, encounter difficulties in precisely adjusting the generated responses (\eg, the type and magnitude of the changes) and risk introducing hallucinations in $y_l$ that deviate from model's intrinsic failure modes.
 Consequently, both approaches may yield a suboptimal reward gap configuration across the curated data, compromising the learning of robust reward functions.

 To address these limitations, we propose \BfMethod{} (\textbf{\METHOD}), a novel VLM hallucination mitigation paradigm designed for systematically optimizing reward gap configuration during data curation, as illustrated in \Cref{fig:teaser} (a).
-To provide precise control over semantic details in the response and enable fine-grained contrast between $y_w$ and $y_l$, \METHOD{} operates at the topic-level.
+To provide precise, fine-grained control over semantic details between $y_w$ and $y_l$, \METHOD{} operates at the topic-level.
 Specifically, \METHOD{} first decomposes responses into semantic units and clusters them into distinct topics.
 It then performs intra-topic self-resampling using the model itself to avoid introducing external biases that may occur with rewriting-based methods.
 Preference pairs $(y_w, y_l)$ are subsequently constructed by selectively replacing original semantic units with these alternatives from the same topic.
-This core mechanism allows for precise, fine-grained adjustment of semantic details between $y_w$ and $y_l$, guided by various chosen strategies.
-For instance, a greedy strategy within \METHOD{} can establish highly discriminative reward gaps by constructing $y_w$ and $y_l$ using the highest- or lowest-scored alternatives from their respective topics.
+This mechanism allows for precise, fine-grained adjustment of semantic details between $y_w$ and $y_l$, guided by various chosen strategies.
+For example, a greedy strategy can establish highly discriminative reward gaps by constructing $y_w$ and $y_l$ using the highest- or lowest-scored alternatives from their respective topics.

 Moreover, this flexible control over fine-grained differences uniquely enables the formulation and investigation of sophisticated strategies for achieving an optimal reward gap configuration.
 In this work, we exemplify this capability with a simple yet effective curriculum learning strategy that progressively adjusts the difficulty of hallucinations included in the $y_l$.
 By implementing such hard negative mining, the model can be trained to more effectively counteract subtle and challenging hallucinations, showcasing the effectiveness of \METHOD{}.
 Crucially, this effectiveness is coupled with superior data efficiency, stemming directly from \METHOD{}'s ability to curate high-quality preference pairs.
 This enhanced data efficiency, clearly depicted in \Cref{fig:teaser} (b), underscores how \METHOD{}'s systematic optimization of reward gap configuration leads to more performant and cost-effective VLM alignment.